 Particle-hole excitations across a shell gap into the next higher oscillator shell can become energetically favored due to deformation and pairing correlations.
-The experimental identification of the resulting intruder configurations - typically high-l states - at low excitation energy and ultimately in the ground
+The experimental identification of the resulting intruder configurations - typically high-I states - at low excitation energy and ultimately in the ground state can be selectively performed with transfer reactions at ReA12 beam energies.